subhylahiri/numpy_linalg_extras/README.md

 1. This package previously used a custom `gufunc` for `matmul`, but as of v1.16 `NumPy` does this so we use that instead.
+2. This package currently also has wrapped versions of `NumPy`'s array manipulation routines, but as of `NumPy` v1.17, the `__array_function__` protocol has removed their need.
+They now issue deprecation warnings.

 [dont-invert-matrix]: <https://www.johndcook.com/blog/2010/01/19/dont-invert-that-matrix/> "Blog post about matrix inversion."